Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-The composition factors of $L(G)\downarrow_H$ are
+The composition factors of $L(E_7)\downarrow_H$ are

-and $u$ must act on $L(G)$ as $5^{26},3$.
-There are only six isomorphism types of indecomposable module appearing as a summand of $S^2(\Vmin\downarrow_H)$ whose composition factors appear on the list above, and these have structures
+and $u$ must act on $L(E_7)$ with Jordan blocks $5^{26},3$ from \cite[Table 8]{lawther1995}.
+There are only six isomorphism types of indecomposable module appearing as a summand of $S^2(M(E_7)\downarrow_H)$ whose composition factors appear on the list above, and these have structures

 with the second module appearing only once.
 There is only one way to assemble these summands into a module with the right unipotent action and composition factors, and this is